 If you decide to resign your award before your tenure officially ends, you must inform your Research Adviser, the Laboratory Program Representative, and the National Research Council Associateship Programs office in writing at least 30 days in advance.
 J-1 visa holders must inform the National Research Council Visa Officer directly for the required SEVIS notification.

 10.1.1 Resignation notification from the Associate must be routed through the Research Adviser, the Laboratory Program Representative, and the National Research Council Program Administrator for concurrence.

-10.1.2 If you resign early, the effective date of resignation will be the last working weekday you were in residence at the laboratory.
+10.1.2 If you resign early, the effective date of resignation will be the last day you were in residence at the laboratory.

 10.1.3 Exchange Visitors -- The National Research Council is required to notify the U.S. Department of State through SEVIS when an exchange visitor leaves the program earlier than 30 days before the ending date on the current DS-2019 Form.

 10.2.1 If early resignation results in tenure of less than six successive months, expenses previously reimbursed for initial relocation must be repaid.

 10.2.2 All outstanding travel and stipend advances must be reconciled before the last day of tenure.